 Invitations offer a great opportunity to communicate some of what you both appreciate about each other’s backgrounds and traditions.
 Whether you’re using an online vendor or crafting your own from scratch, you can use this first “official” expression about your wedding to share a taste of the interfaith aspects of your wedding.
 How you do that really depends on what best suits the two of you specifically.
 Phrasing like “as we honor our two faiths” or “we welcome friends and family of different traditions” can set a tone of inclusion and welcome.
+This stage of planning is also a good time to think about name changes, and you can have fun experimenting with a unique wedding hashtag that reflects your new or combined names.

 If you’re having printed programs at your wedding, they offer an opportunity to help guests understand aspects of your service that may be new to them.
 If you are including some of the classic Jewish rituals and blessings in your ceremony, you can use your program to provide short definitions of those parts of the service.